ev3-js/move-steering/Readme.md

 - `opts` - an object of optional parameters

 ### .degrees(degrees, speed, turn)
-Run both motors with the ability to turn.
+Run both motors for a number of degrees with the ability to turn.

 - `degrees` - number of degrees for the motor to spin
+- `speed` - speed at which to run the motors
+- `turn` - number between -100 and 100 to denote amount of turning. -100 is maximum left turn.
+0 is straight.
+100 is maximum right turn.

+### .rotations(rotations, speed, turn)
+Run both motors with a number of degrees the ability to turn.

+- `rotations` - number of rotations for the motor to spin
 - `speed` - speed at which to run the motors
 - `turn` - number between -100 and 100 to denote amount of turning. -100 is maximum left turn.
 0 is straight.
 100 is maximum right turn.